OCA/purchase-workflow/purchase_update_proposal/readme/USAGE.rst

 - update price is optionnal according to supplier
 - proposal with quantity set to 0 impact purchase line by cancelling line instead of update quantity
 - external users are added to confirmed purchases
+- if proposing a null quantity, the purchase order line will be cancelled and the other line's fields not updated